-^{}The fair value of financial assets is included in financial assets in the statement of financial position.
+- The fair value of financial assets is included in Financial assets in the statement of financial position. - This represents the entity's percentage interest in the total net assets of the investee funds.

-The fair value of publicly traded financial instruments held as financial assets securities is based on quoted market prices at the statement of financial position date.
+The fair value of publicly traded financial instruments held as Financial assets securities is based on quoted market prices at the statement of financial position date.
 The quoted market price used for financial assets held by the Scheme is the current bid price.